AMyriadseviltwin/Obsidian/Death in Space/Mechanics/LIFE AND DEATH.md

 | {XXX} | DEAD | <-----> | DYING | <-----> | CRITICAL | <-----> | STABILIZING | <-----> | STABLE | {XXX} |

+When damage reduces you to O h and there is damage remaining, you die if the remaining damage equals or exceeds your hit point maximum.